SCOPE & PURPOSE

 The goal of the complaints handling process is to achieve an effective resolution of your complaint within a reasonable time frame.Making a complaint

-A complaint can be reported verbally (by telephone or in person) or in writing (letter or email) to the Privacy Officer.
+A complaint can be reported verbally (by telephone or in person) or in writing (letter or electronic form below) to the Privacy Officer.

 The complaint must include the following information:

 - Contact Number